 Here's my guide to visiting Linderhof Palace in Germany, which tells you everything you need to see there with tips for visiting.

-Linderhof Palace is a dramatic must see site in Bavaria, built by King Ludwig II.
+Linderhof Palace is a dramatic must see site and landmark in Bavaria, built by King Ludwig II.
 I'm never sure what to call Ludwig.

 He's mostly known as Mad King Ludwig, an eccentric king who went insane.
 Or so the story goes.
 But he was also known as the Fairytale King, the Dream King, the Night King, the Reclusive King, and the Swan King.
 He even called himself the Moon King, as a way of linking himself to his revered Sun King, Louis XIV.

 The uber secluded Linderhof Palace was Ludwig's primary residence.
 Of the three palaces Ludwig actually built (more were planned), Linderhof Palace was the only one he saw completed.
 Unfortunately for him, it was also the smallest.

 But it's the coziest, a lovely small jewel box.
 A jewel that allowed Ludwig to covertly keep watch, via telescope, on his more grandiose building project, Neuschwanstein Castle.